 Okatsune secateurs are the No. 1 choice for professional gardeners in Japan; made from high carbon steel they’re simple, sharp and strong.

-The reason we have started using these is simple – we worked in a garden that had 45 mature apple trees and 9 mature pear trees, all in need of renovation over several years.
+The reason I started using these secateurs is simple – I worked in a garden that had forty-five mature apple trees and nine mature pear trees, all in need of renovation over several years.

-Each winter the work got easier, as we thinned branches and opened up the trees to create a goblet shape on each one, but the work still involved long hours stood on a ladder in the freezing cold, moving nothing more than our fingers in order to cut the fruit trees branches.
+Each winter the work got easier, as I thinned branches and opened up the fruit trees to create a goblet shape for each one.
+But the work still involved long hours stood on a ladder in the freezing cold, moving nothing more than my fingers in order to cut the branches to the size I wanted them.

-It did.
-We were still freezing cold, but at least we could open the secateurs sensibly and quickly.
+I was still freezing cold, but at least I could open the secateurs sensibly and quickly.